Postgraduate Teaching Apprenticeship

 - Meet the Secretary of State’s requirements for health and physical capacity to teach

-The first apprenticeship programme will start in September 2018, please contact one of our partner schools for more details.
+The first apprenticeship programme will start during 2018/19, please contact one of our partner schools for more details.

 Programme fees and funding